-Who are the Rohingya Muslims?
+Who are the Rohingya?

 Many Rohingya also risked their lives trying to get to Malaysia by boat across the Bay of Bengal and the Andaman Sea.
 Between 2012 and 2015, more than 112,000 made the dangerous journey.

-The UN estimated that there are as many as 420,000 Rohingya refugees in Southeast Asia.
-Additionally, there are around 120,000 internally displaced Rohingya.
+Prior to the violence that began in August 2017, the UN estimated that there are as many as 420,000 Rohingya refugees in Southeast Asia.
+Additionally, it said there were around 120,000 internally displaced Rohingya.

-The violence in Myanmar's northwest that began in late August has forced around 27,000 Rohingya to flee across the border into Bangladesh, while another 20,000 are stranded between the two countries, Reuters reported, citing UN sources.
+Since the violence in Myanmar's northwest began, more than 650,000 Rohingya have fled to Bangladesh, the UNHCR said.
+It added that more than 1,000 people, mostly Rohingya, may have been killed in Myanmar.

 What do Aung San Suu Kyi and the Myanmar government say about the Rohingya?